-Tenkasi is indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSI) in adults (see "Warnings and precautions" and "Properties/Effects") if it is established or strongly suspected after microbiological sensitivity testing that the infection is caused by sensitive bacteria.
+Tenkasi is indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSI) in adults and paediatric patients aged 3 months and older (see "Dosage/Administration", "Warnings and precautions" and "Properties/Effects") if it is established or strongly suspected after microbiological sensitivity testing that the infection is caused by sensitive bacteria.
 Tenkasi must not be used for the treatment of ABSSSI unless it is considered inappropriate to use the antibacterial agents that are recommended for the initial treatment of these infections.
 Consideration should be given to official guidance on the appropriate use of antibacterial agents.
 It is recommended that the decision to prescribe Tenkasi and initiation of therapy occur in hospital setting under the direction of a specialist, e.g. specialist in infectious diseases.